EBM (album)

 EBM is the seventh studio album from British band Editors.
 It was released on 23 September 2022 by PIAS Recordings.
 The album is named after both the band and their newest member ("Editors/Blanck Mass") and the genre electronic body music.

+It is the band's only studio album to feature Benjamin John Power as a full-time member before his departure in 2025, following his production contributions to their previous album, Violence (2018).